AlibabaCloudDocs/gpdb/intl.en-US/Best Practices/Bulk update.md

                                        Index Cond: public.target_table.c1 = source_table.c1
 ```

-From the plan, HybridDB for PostgreSQL uses the index.
+From the plan, AnalyticDB for PostgreSQL uses the index.
 But if you add more data to source\_table, the optimizer may deem that using Nest Loop associated method and index scanning is not as efficient as dropping the index.
 As a result, it may use Hash associated method and table scanning for the execution.
 For example,

 ```
 postgres=> insert into source_table select generate_series(1, 1000), generate_series(1,1000);